Game-X-Coin/EOSID/README.md

 # License

-This project is licensed under the GPLv3 License
+This project is licensed under the MIT License

 [more info](./LICENSE)